Why Is My Child Too Friendly with Strangers?

 A child with a history of social neglect involving a lack of basic emotional needs, support, and affection from parents and caregivers, will feel the need to become too friendly with strangers.

-It’s human nature to be social, it’s even more intense in children because of their innocence and free-spiritedness.
+It’s human nature to be social, and it’s even more intense in children because of their innocence and free-spiritedness.

 This will invariably urge them to seek external emotional comfort (from parents, siblings, and close relatives around)